cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 ### How do I decide on the right rate for me?

-Setting an interest rate determines a user’s redemption risk and needs to be aligned with your goals and how actively you want to manage your position.
+Setting an interest rate determines a user's redemption risk and needs to be aligned with your goals and how actively you want to manage your position.

-Users can also  decide to delegate interest rate management to a third party, who can set your interest rate and charge a fee for this service (see [link](redemptions-and-delegation.md#what-is-delegation-of-interest-rates)).
+Users can also  decide to delegate interest rate management to a third party, who can set your interest rate and charge a fee for this service (see [link](/docs/user-docs/redemption-and-delegation#what-is-delegation-of-interest-rates)).

 By opting to manage your own rate, you will have to weigh the savings from a lower rate against the higher redemption risk and the increased adjustment frequency with potential additional costs (premature adjustment fees and gas costs).

 Since redemptions are performed in ascending order of interest rate (for the respective collateral asset), you will typically want to keep a buffer of other borrowers with lower rates in front of you.
 Choosing higher rates may increase the recurring costs of your loan, but give you peace of mind regarding unexpected market fluctuations.

-You can see the distribution of other users’ rates in a histogram and position yourself accordingly.
+You can see the distribution of other users' rates in a histogram and position yourself accordingly.

 <figure><img src="/static/img/rerwere.png" alt=""></img><figcaption></figcaption></figure>